jftuga/dtdiff/README.md

 # dtdiff
 Golang package and command line tool to return or output the difference between date, time or duration

-`dtdiff` allows you to answer two types of questions:
+`dtdiff` allows you to answer three types of questions:

 1. What is the duration between two different dates and/or times?
 * start and end can be in various formats, such as: